acoomans/flask-autodoc/README.md

     from flask_autodoc import Autodoc

 No other changes are necessary.
 Flask-Selfdoc 1.0 has exactly the same functionality as Flask-Autodoc 0.1.2, the most recent release at the time of the fork.
-The projects will remain like-for-like compatible for the foreseeable future.
+Later versions of Flask-Selfdoc have added functionality but are still compatible with code that worked with Flask-Autodoc.

 You can't import Flask-Selfdoc using the old naming scheme for Flask extensions, `flask.ext.foo`.
 This is deprecated by Flask and now fails to work on Flask 1.0.2.
 See the next section for details.